Sunni Islam: Ahl as-Sunna wa l-Jamāʻah

-Abu l-Hasan al-Ashari used the expression ahl as-sunna wal-jama rarely, and preferred another combination.
-Later Asharites like al-Isfaranini (d.
-1027) nad Abd al-Qahir al-Baghdadi (d.
-1078) used the expression ahl as-sunna wal-jama too and used them in their works to designate the teachings of their own school.
-According to al-Bazdawi all Asharites in his time said they belong to the ahl as-sunna wal-jama.
-During this time, the term has been used as a self-designation by the hanafite Maturidites in Transoxiania, used frequently by Abu al-Layth al-Samarqandi (d.
-983), Abu Schakur as Salimi (d.
-1086) and al-Bazdawi himself.
-They used the term as a contrast from their enemies among them Hanafites in the West, who have been followers of the Mutazilites.
-Al-Bazdawī also contrasted the ahl as-sunna wal-jama with ahl-al-ḥadīṯ, "because they would adhere to teachings contrary to the Quran".
+Abu al-Hasan al-Ashari used the expression ahl as-sunna wa l-jamāʿah rarely, and preferred another combination.
+Later Asharites like al-Isfaranini (died 1027) and Abd al-Qahir al-Baghdadi (died 1078) also used the expression ahl as-sunna wa l-jamāʿah and used them in their works to designate the teachings of their own school.
+According to al-Bazdawi, all Asharites in his time said they belong to the ahl as-sunna wa l-jamāʿah.
+During this time, the term was used as a self-designation by the Hanafite Maturidites in Transoxiania, used frequently by Abu al-Layth al-Samarqandi (died 983), Abu Schakur as-Salimi (died 1086) and al-Bazdawi himself.
+They used the term as a contrast to their enemies, among them Hanafites in the West, who have been followers of the Mutazilites.
+Al-Bazdawī also contrasted the Ahl as-Sunnah wa l-Jamāʻah with Ahl al-Ḥadīth, "because they would adhere to teachings contrary to the Quran".